 Garlic’s antibacterial and antiviral properties have been known for longer than bacteria themselves.
-Garlic and Other Alliums: The Lore and the Science, by Eric Block, notes that onions, garlic, and leeks are base ingredients for Mesopotamian recipes dating back to 1700 BCE.
+Garlic and Other Alliums: The Lore and the Science, by Eric Block, note that onions, garlic, and leeks are base ingredients for Mesopotamian recipes dating back to 1700 BC.
 Folklore gives garlic the power to protect against monsters such as vampires and werewolves.
-Recently, studies have found that garlic shows promise in treating some bacterial infections that have developed antibiotic resistance and may prevent infection developing in serious burns.
+Recently, studies have found that garlic shows promise in treating some bacterial infections that have developed antibiotic resistance and may prevent infection from developing in serious burns.

 A 2009 study by the Medical University of South Carolina showed that alliums might help prevent osteoporosis.
 Frequent consumption of onions in particular improved bone density by 5 percent in perimenopausal and postmenopausal white women.
 The same study found that among older women, the most frequent consumers of onions had a 20 percent risk reduction of hip fractures compared to those who did not consume onions.